AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ### Can I pivot from Data Science to Software Engineering?

-Indeed many people may find that Data Science methodologies are too theorethical, thus no guarantees that your research is going to represent the actual Distribution.
-Software Engineering is more about building actual stuff, whereas Data Science may just pointing at the significance of some data.
-So Yes, Software Engineeing is cool, and no shame in switching to that.
+Indeed many people may find Data Science way too theorethical, thus no guarantees - that you will get to the general distribution.
+Afterall Software Engineering is about building actual stuff you can use, whereas Data Science more about pointing at the significance of some data.
+So Yes, the Software Engineeing is cool, and no shame in switching to that.

 ### What Should I learn next to be a good coder?

-You can start with YouTube **CS50** courses.
+You can start with YouTube [CS50](https://www.youtube.com/watch?v=IDDmrzzB14M&list=PLhQjrBD2T380F_inVRXMIHCqLaNUd7bN4) courses.
 It will back you up with solid fundamentals to better understand the content you've red so far.
 It's also essential for growth in Tech companies, so just start with that and keep wondering what's next.
 Another source I'd recommend is the [interviews.school](https://interviews.school).
-This website being developed by Google employee guiding users to prepare for the interview in big Tech companies such as Google.
+This website has been developed by Google employee guiding users to prepare for the interview in a big Tech companies such as MANG.

 ### Should I Read Programming Books?

 This is another good resource for a contextual learning.
 However there is just so much to cover as a beginner.
-I'd rather focus on IT basics like HTTP, Network Protocols, Binary Code Processing, Data Types and Data Structures, Databases and so much more, so Google are better at this point.
+I'd rather focus on IT basics like HTTP, Network Protocols, Binary Code Processing, Data Types and Data Structures, Databases Git and so much more, so Google Search is better at this point.

-### Should I use LLM's like GPT and Gemini?
+### Should I use LLM like GPT and Gemini?

 Sure yes!
-The only scenario that is not suitable for LLM's are the homeworks that on the edge of the deadline, cause of the temptation to copy paste the response without further analysis, so be curiouse and critical to every response LLM would provide you.
+The only scenario I'd not recommend LLM is at the very end of deadline for your homework, cause of the temptation to copy paste the response without even reading it.
+Always be curiouse and critical to every response LLM would provide you.

 Yours,
 Bad Dog